OpenBioMaps/documentation/official_docs/en/docker.md

 [http://YOUR_SERVER_NAME:9000/](http://YOUR_SERVER_NAME:9000/)

-Log in your app using *sysadmin* user name and your password;
+Log in your app using *admin* user name and your password;

 If you installed the docker in your local computer you can access the services above in localhost.